bangunindo/trap2json/README.md

 # Trap2JSON
-Listens to SNMP Trap, converts it to json, and forwards it to other system.
+Listens to SNMP Trap, converts it to json, and forwards it to zabbix, kafka, mqtt broker, or proxy it to other trap receiver.
 Internally it uses snmptrapd to listen to incoming trap message, output it to stdout and parse the messages.
 If you're familiar with how snmptrapd works, you can add any configuration supported by snmptrapd.conf.
 Prior knowledge